-SWB = social wellbeing; PWB = psychological wellbeing; M = mean, SD = standard deviation.
+SWB = social wellbeing; PWB = psychological wellbeing; M = mean, SD = standard deviation. ^a Based on student-athletes who participated at both time points (n = 110).

 Categorical indices are also provided for student-athletes with and without a previous diagnosis (by a licensed medical professional) of clinical mental illness (e.g., depression, bipolar, eating disorder, obsessive compulsive disorder, etc.; see Table 4).
 This information was derived from student-athletes' responses to the demographic questionnaire.
-Cell sizes were not sufficient (n > 5; Tabachnick & Fidell, 2013) to perform cross-tab analyses to examine whether having a previous diagnosis influenced the prevalence of studentathletes who were languishing, moderately mentally healthy, and flourishing.
+Cell sizes were not sufficient (n > 5; Tabachnick & Fidell, 2013) to perform cross-tab analyses to examine whether having a previous diagnosis influenced the prevalence of student-athletes who were languishing, moderately mentally healthy, and flourishing.
 Thus, the cells for languishing and moderately mentally healthy were collapsed and subsequently labeled as "not flourishing."
-A chi-square analysis was then performed to assess whether having a previous diagnosis influenced the prevalence of athletes who were "flourishing"
+A chi-square analysis was then performed to assess whether having a previous diagnosis influence of athletes who were "flourishing"